jundalisay/sp/content/en/research/countries/us/mandate/section-1/chapter-01.md

 ### CHIEF OF STAFF

-This id an Assistant to the President.
+This is an Assistant to the President.
 However, the chief is truly first among equals.

 Of all presidential staff members, the chief is the most critical to implementation of the President’s vision for the country.

-The chief also has a dual role as manager of the staffs of both the WHO and the Executive Office of the President (EOP).5
+The chief also has a dual role as manager of the staffs of both the White House Office (WHO) and the Executive Office of the President (EOP).5

 The Chief of Staff’s first managerial task is to establish an organizational chart for the WHO.
 It should be simple and contain clear lines of authority and responsibility to avoid conflicts.